 A: Yes, bison absolutely can be dangerous if threatened or frightened.
 They account for more injuries and deaths in Yellowstone National Park than bears.
-Bison are remarkably fast and agile — they can run up to 35 or 40 mph and jump 6 feet high.
+Bison are remarkably fast and agile — they can run up to 35 or 40 mph and jump six-feet high.
 If they want to get some place and you are in their way, you could be trampled.
 Bulls can be particularly aggressive during their rutting season, and cows are especially protective of their calves.
 In general, bison are wild animals and naturally avoid any type of human contact.
-Typically, they will move away from people who approach them within 100 yards.
+Typically, they will move away from people who approach them within 100 feet.
 At Nachusa, our guideline is that, if bison move away from you, you are too close.

 Q: What do bison eat?

 A: Bison are herbivores and eat grasses and sedges.
 Bison do not typically eat forbs (flowers).
 If driven by hunger, bison have been known to eat twigs and tree bark.